Use Advanced search for multiple words and phrases

 http://www.fishfarming.com/recirc.html

 Duckweed Aquaculture -- A New Aquatic Farming System for Developing Countries, Paul Skillicorn, William Spira & William Journey, (1993) The World Bank -- "The PRISM Group initiated a pilot project in Bangladesh to develop farming systems for duckweed and to test its value as a fish feed.
 The results of the pilot operations were extremely promising; production of duckweed-fed carp far exceeded expectations, and dried duckweed meal provided an excellent substitute for soy and fish meals in poultry feeds.
 Duckweed could be grown using wastewater for nutrients, or alternatively using commercial fertilizers.
 Duckweed-fed fish production does not depend on mechanical aeration and appears to be significantly more productive and easier to manage than traditional pond fish culture processes."
-Full text online:
+Download pdf:

 Massive